Anuayshh/Expt-11/README.md

 # Ex.No: 11 Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio.

+## DATE : 25/10/2023

 ## AIM:
 To develop a application to add animation to imageview,move,blink,fade,clockwise,zoom,slide operation using Android Studio.

 ## EQUIPMENTS REQUIRED:
 Android Studio(Latest Version)

 ## ALGORITHM:

+### Step 1:
-Step 1: Open Android Studio and then click on File -> New -> New project.
+Open Android Studio and then click on File -> New -> New project.

+### Step 2:
-Step 2: Then type the Application name as HelloWorld and click Next.
+Then type the Application name as HelloWorld and click Next.

+### Step 3:
-Step 3: Then select the Minimum SDK as shown below and click Next.
+Then select the Minimum SDK as shown below and click Next.

+### Step 4:
-Step 4: Then select the Empty Activity and click Next.
+Then select the Empty Activity and click Next.
 Finally click Finish.

+### Step 5:
-Step 5: Design layout in activity_main.xml.
+Design layout in activity_main.xml.

+### Step 6:
-Step 6: Display message give in MainActivity file.
+Display message give in MainActivity file.

+### Step 7:
-Step 7: Save and run the application.
+Save and run the application.

 ## PROGRAM:
 ```
-/*
 Program to display animation operation”.
 Developed by:V R Anu Ayshwarya
 Registeration Number :212221040016
-*/
 ```
 ## activity_main.xml
 ```